omerbsezer/MCP-Agent-Ollama/Readme.md

 - While running the model on GPU, model size covers ~1.5x size on the VRAM.
 Llama3.1:8b is normally 4.9GB, but while running, it takes 6.9GB.

 ## Run
-- Install node, npm, npx on your PC.
+- Install node, npm, npx on your PC to run MCP server app on your local pc.
+- pip install -r requirements.txt
 - python -m streamlit run app.py

 ## MCP & Examples
-- MCP JSON response is important.
-If the response doesn't contain right information, agent will return that information.
 - MCP Server is an adapter layer between the remote API and agent.
 If any change on the remote API, MCP server cannot give correct information.
 - You can check whether MCP works correctly or not from Smithery (https://smithery.ai/)
   - For example, testing Airbnb MCP server using smithery: https://smithery.ai/server/@openbnb-org/mcp-server-airbnb/tools